 Figure 1 shows that the use of problem-solving instruction is more effective in remedying the difficulties students have in stoichiometry problem-solving than the conventional lecture method.
 Results show that problem-solving instruction generally manage to improve the problem-solving abilities of students as seen in the reduction of the number of student encountering the various difficulties at the post test stage.
-For instance, Figure 1 shows that problem-solving instruction reduced difficulty 1 from 61% at the pre-stage to 10% at the post-stage giving an effective rate of 83% in comparison to 27% in the conventional (control) conditions.
+It can be seen in Figure 1 that problem-solving instruction reduced difficulty 1 from 61% at the pre-stage to 10% at the post-stage giving an effective rate of 83% in comparison to 27% in the conventional (control) conditions.